apache/nuttx/configs/qemu-i486/README.txt

 ====

 QEMU is a generic and open source machine emulator and virtualizer.
-Here are some links (which are mostly outdated by the time your read this):
+Here are some links (which will probably be mostly outdated by the time your read this):

   Home Page:     http://wiki.qemu.org/Main_Page
   Downloads:     http://wiki.qemu.org/Download